kardajh/GettingCleaningDataProj/CodeBook.md

 ####  angle.SubjectAccelerationMean.gravityMean.

-The angle between the two vectors.
+The angle in radians between the two vectors.
 Each of these additional vectors was obtained by averaging the signals in a signal window sample.
 A time domain variable captured at a constant rate of 50hz.

 ####  angle.SubjectJerkMean.gravityMean.

-The angle between the two vectors.
+The angle in radians between the two vectors.
 Each of these additional vectors was obtained by averaging the signals in a signal window sample.
 A time domain variable captured at a constant rate of 50hz.

 ####  angle.SubjectAngularVelocityMean.gravityMean.

-The angle between the two vectors.
+The angle in radians between the two vectors.
 Each of these additional vectors was obtained by averaging the signals in a signal window sample.
 A time domain variable captured at a constant rate of 50hz.

 ####  angle.SubjectAngularJerkMean.gravityMean.

-The angle between the two vectors.
+The angle in radians between the two vectors.
 Each of these additional vectors was obtained by averaging the signals in a signal window sample.
 A time domain variable captured at a constant rate of 50hz.

 ####  angle.X.gravityMean.

-The angle between the two vectors.
+The angle in radians between the two vectors.
 Each of these additional vectors was obtained by averaging the signals in a signal window sample.
 A time domain variable captured at a constant rate of 50hz.

 ####  angle.Y.gravityMean.

-The angle between the two vectors.
+The angle in radians between the two vectors.
 Each of these additional vectors was obtained by averaging the signals in a signal window sample.
 A time domain variable captured at a constant rate of 50hz.

 ####  angle.Z.gravityMean.

-The angle between the two vectors.
+The angle in radians between the two vectors.
 Each of these additional vectors was obtained by averaging the signals in a signal window sample.
 A time domain variable captured at a constant rate of 50hz.